-Top Reasons to Take the Exam
+Why Take the Exam

-- Expand your knowledge and enhance your understanding; Test your skills against an exam designed by national experts.
+- Expand your knowledge and enhance your understanding; test your skills against an exam designed by national experts.

-- Enhance the financial health of your practice; Turn clinical services to practice income and stay in compliance.
+- Enhance the financial health of your practice; turn clinical services to practice income and stay in compliance.

-- Improve your career qualifications; Demonstrate mastery of coding and be more competitive in the job market.
+- Improve your career qualifications; demonstrate mastery of coding and be more competitive in the job market.

 Resources to Help You Prepare